Florian Wirtz: Who is Bayer Leverkusen and Germany's latest wonderkid?

 Like former Leverkusen star Brandt, the next Werkself wonderkid really can do it all.
 He can score from range - as seen with his halfway-line goal - dribble past or through opponents with ease, and he has a particular love for a nutmeg.
 He's also a Brandt-esque passer, with the ability to thread through balls behind defences whether positioned deeper in midfield, out on a wing or in a No.10 role.
 The attacking midfielder can take control of a game no matter which position he plays, capable of playing across the line behind a striker or even in a deep-lying playmaker role.

 Did you know?

-Football is certainly a family affair for the Wirtz's.
-His parents are his agents, as well as his father being the chairman of SV Grün-Weiß Brauweiller, who Florian played for before joining Cologne.
+Football is certainly a family affair where Wirtz is concerned.
+His parents are his agents, and his father is the chairman of SV Grün-Weiß Brauweiller, who Florian played for before joining Cologne.

 What they're saying

 "I knew a lot of clubs were interested and then we thought that before he went anywhere else, let's try to get him to join us and stay at home.
-I've known the player since he was 14." – Leverkusen’s head of youth Simon Rolfes
+I've known the player since he was 14." – Leverkusen’s sporting director Simon Rolfes

-"We showed Florian the sporting benefits he could gain with us, and certainly also the benefits from the fact that in the past, we gave many young players such as Kai Havertz, Julian Brandt or Benjamin Henrichs the chance to play in the Champions League from an early age." – Leverkusen sporting director Rudi Völler
+"We showed Florian the sporting benefits he could gain with us, and certainly also the benefits from the fact that in the past we gave many young players such as Kai Havertz, Julian Brandt or Benjamin Henrichs the chance to play in the Champions League from an early age." – Leverkusen managing director Rudi Völler